The Stellar Initial Mass Function of Early Dark Matter-free Gas Objects: Methods

 \subsection{Initial Conditions}

 Our simulations are a proof-of-concept motivated by the properties of SIGOs in {\tt AREPO} simulations \citep{Lake+23}.
-The simulations begin with a uniform sphere of gas with a mass of $3\times10^5$ M$_\odot$ generated using {\tt MakeCloud}\footnote{https://github.com/mikegrudic/MakeCloud}, representing a SIGO with sufficient mass to form stars, but with a relatively low mass for such an object.
+The simulations begin with a uniform sphere of gas\footnote{At formation, SIGOs often do not have a significantly non-uniform density profile in simulations, so this was chosen for simplicity.} with a mass of $3\times10^5$ M$_\odot$ generated using {\tt MakeCloud} \citep{MakeCloud}, representing a SIGO with sufficient mass to form stars, but with a relatively low mass for such an object.
 This was chosen for computational feasibility, allowing us to explore several cloud setups with different feedback and metallicity prescriptions.
-The cloud has a radius $R_{\rm cloud} = 130$~pc and initial temperature of $225$~K, consistent with molecular hydrogen cooling in pristine gas and with SIGOs in our AREPO simulations.
+The cloud has a radius $R_{\rm cloud} = 130$~pc and an initial temperature of $225$~K, consistent with molecular hydrogen cooling in pristine gas and with SIGOs in our {\tt AREPO} simulations.
+The mass and temperature here are chosen as the mass and mean temperature of the SIGO presented in \citet{Lake+23}, and the radius is chosen to describe a sphere of equivalent volume to the SIGO--approximately $0.009$~kpc$^3$--for simplicity (though note that SIGOs can exist as eccentric ellipsoids, the effect of which on star formation is beyond the scope of this letter).
+The SIGO is initialized with a spin parameter of $\lambda_S = 0.01$, which is representative of the gas in the SIGO from \citet{Lake+23} when star formation began and broadly typical of SIGOs \citep{chiou18}.
+Here, the spin parameter is defined as where $J_g$ is the angular momentum of the gas, $M_g$ is the total gas mass in the SIGO, $v_{c}$ is the circular velocity at a distance $R_{\rm max}$ from the center of the ellipsoid, and $R_{\rm max}$ is the maximum axis length of the SIGO determined by an ellipsoid fit.
 The cloud is surrounded by warm, diffuse gas to ensure that the SIGO is in thermal pressure equilibrium with its surroundings.
 The cloud's initial turbulent energy is specified using $\alpha_{\rm turb}$ \citep{Bertoldi+92}:

-where $v_{\rm turb}$ is the turbulent velocity field, which is initialized using a gaussian random field using a $k^{-2}$ power spectrum.
-We take $\alpha_{\rm turb} = 0.5$, which is approximately its median value for star-forming SIGOs in simulations\citep{Lake+23}.
+where $v_{\rm turb}$ is the turbulent velocity field, which is initialized using a Gaussian random field with a $k^{-2}$ power spectrum, which is a representative power spectrum of the SIGOs in the simulations of \citet{Lake+24}.
+We take $\alpha_{\rm turb} = 0.5$, which is approximately its median value for star-forming SIGOs in our reference {\tt AREPO} simulations \citep[see][]{Lake+23} and also a commonly used value for other star formation models \citep{Burkhart_2021,Appel_2022}.